suusanp/stealth-health/m5/prototype.md

   - LandingPage.js screen, under the screens directory:
-    The Landing Page of the app, user can navigate to most of the screens from this page.
+    The Landing Page of the app, the user can navigate to most of the screens from this page.
-    User can navigate on the Landing Page itself, using the backward and forward arrows.
+    The user can navigate on the Landing Page itself, using the backward and forward arrows.
-    User can navigate to the PersonalPage, clicking on the Profile Button at bottom right.
+    The user can navigate to the PersonalPage, by clicking on the Profile Button at the bottom right.
-    User can navigate to the SyncPage, clicking on the Sync Button at the top left.
+    The user can navigate to the SyncPage, by clicking on the Sync Button at the top left.
-    User can navigate to the UserGoalsPage, clicking on the Trophy Button at the top right.
+    The user can navigate to the UserGoalsPage, by clicking on the Trophy Button at the top right.

     <img src="LandingPage.PNG" title="LandingPage.js screen" width="200"/>

   - PersonalPage.js screen, under the screens directory:
-    Personal Page of the user, user can modify their profile by clicking the "Modify Profile" Button and navigating to ProfileManage page, create and extract a pdf of their data by clicking "Create PDF of Data" button, change their preferences for the health data collection by clicking on the toggle switches, navigate to SetupAuth page by clicking "Authentication Settings", navigate to PrivacyPolicyText page by clicking "Privacy Policy" Button, or delete all their data by clicking "Delete Everything" Button.
-The pop up when the user clicks "Delete Everything" is shown on the second screenshot.
-Disclaimer modal for the importance of Data Retention Period appears when the user clicks "Why this is important for privacy?" button.
+    Personal Page of the user, user can modify their profile by clicking the "Modify Profile" Button and navigating to the ProfileManage page, create and extract a PDF of their data by clicking the "Create PDF of Data" button, change their preferences for the health data collection by clicking on the toggle switches, navigate to SetupAuth page by clicking "Authentication Settings", navigate to PrivacyPolicyText page by clicking "Privacy Policy" Button, or delete all their data by clicking "Delete Everything" Button.
+The pop-up when the user clicks "Delete Everything" is shown on the second screenshot.
+The disclaimer modal for the importance of the Data Retention Period appears when the user clicks the "Why this is important for privacy?" button.

     <img src="PersonalPage.PNG" title="PersonalPage.js screen" width="200"/>
     <img src="PersonalPage1.PNG" title="PersonalPage1.js screen" width="200"/>